-As we set to leave Guardian Centers in Perry Georgia, after our embed training mission with Virginia Task Force 1, I can’t begin to tell you how many amazing moments there were.
-Plus, I’m pretty spent, so words aren’t coming easy.
+As we set to leave Guardian Centers in Perry Georgia, after our embed training mission with Virginia Task Force 1, one of the most elite search-and-rescue-teams in the world, I can’t begin to tell you how many amazing moments there were.
+Plus, I’m pretty spent, so words aren’t coming easily.
 So, a top ten list might be a good way to go about it.
 Here goes: top ten things I learned while embedded with VA-TF1

 10. Every one warns you that the MREs will, let’s say, “alter” your bathroom habits.
 I’m going to leave it at that.